UA Campus Directory:

 The final exam will be an individually administered oral exam with the instructor approximately 30 minutes in length.
 Undergraduates enrolled in AY 450 will have a lower expectation of performance than graduate students enrolled in AY 550.

-55% semi-weekly homework, 20% project based on MESA stellar evolution code, 25% oral final exam
+45% homework, 30% project based on MESA stellar evolution code, 25% oral final exam

 Policy on Missed Exams and Coursework